Ansião

-Ansião (/pt/) is a portuguese municipality in the historical Beira Litoral province, in Central Region and district of Leiria.
-The population in 2011 was 13,128, in an area of 176.09 km².
+Ansião (/pt/) is a Portuguese municipality in the historical Beira Litoral province, in Central Region and district of Leiria.
+The population in 2011 was 13,128, in an area of 176.09 km2.

+It comprises the freguesias of Alvorge, Ansião, Avelar, Chão de Couce, Lagarteira, Pousaflores, Santiago da Guarda and Torre de Vale de Todos.

-The present Mayor is António José Domingues, elected by the Socialist Party.
+As of 2026, the mayor is Jorge Humberto Fernandes Cancelinha, elected by the Social Democratic Party.
 The municipal holiday is Ascension Day.

-Parishes

-Administratively, the municipality is divided into 6 civil parishes (freguesias):